 " by Gaylen.
-Many additional panel backgrounds grabbed on google.
+Many additional panel backgrounds grabbed on Google Images.

-" by Wicked Mouse.
+" created by Wicked Mouse.
 The loading screen comes from Elven Adventuress UI

-- "Durin's Folk *short* and *Large*" original contents come from "LM Durin's Folk Revisited
+- "Durin's Folk original contents come from "LM Durin's Folk Revisited

 ", originally created by LedMirage then revisited/updated by Daimon.